 Brittany Chambers, MPH, MCHES

-Ms. Chambers serves on the Division Board for Professional Development at the National Commission for Health Education Credentialing (NCHEC) and reviews conference abstracts for the American Public Health Association (APHA) and Society for Public Health Education (SOPHE).
-Ms. Chambers presents her work at national meetings and has been honored for her leadership.
+She serves on both the Board of Commissioners and Division Board for Professional Development at the National Commission for Health Education Credentialing (NCHEC).
+She reviews conference abstracts for the American Public Health Association (APHA) and Society for Public Health Education (SOPHE).
+Ms. Chambers presents her work at national meetings.
+In 2020, she was on the planning committee and moderated the National Academies of Sciences, Engineering, and Medicine (NASEM) Roundtable on Quality Care for People with Serious Illness webinar: “Serious Illness Care, Structural Racism and Health Disparities in the Era of COVID-19”.
+She has also been honored for her leadership.
 She is a member of the Delta Omega Honorary Society, was named one of Drexel Magazine’s 40 under 40 and featured as one of the ‘People on the Move’ by the Journal of Palliative Medicine and Health Equity Journal.

 Ms. Chambers received her BS in Community Health from University of Maryland, College Park and her MPH from Drexel University, School of Public Health.